texhex/BiosSledgehammer/README.md

 Once everything is ready, the source folder is copied to %TEMP% (to avoid any network issues) and the process is started from there.

-**Note:** BIOS Sledgehammer enforces that the source files are stored in a sub folder of the [model folder](#models-folder) called ``TPM-<VERSION>``.
-If the desired TPM firmware version is ``7.41``, the folder name would be ``\TPM-7.41\``.

 Because the update utility sometimes restarts itself, the execution is paused until the process noted in COMMAND is no longer running.
 If any **.log* file was generated in the local folder, the content is added to the normal BIOS Sledgehammer log.
 A restart is requested after that because the actual update process happens during POST, after the restart.
 If anything goes wrong during the process, an error is generated.

+**Note:** BIOS Sledgehammer enforces that the source files are stored in a sub folder of the [model folder](#models-folder) called ``TPM-<VERSION>``.
+If the desired TPM firmware version is ``7.41``, the folder name would be ``\TPM-7.41\``.

 ---------------------------------

-### Disable automatic BitLocker decryption
+### Disable automatic BitLocker decryption during TPM update

 In cases of updates for in-use machines, the automatic decryption of BitLocker that BIOS Sledgehammer performs might not be desired as this will require a full roll-in of BitLocker later on.